VistaSohrab/TEfinder/README.md

 TEfinder -alignment sample.bam -fa reference.fa -gtf TEs.gtf -te List_of_TEs.txt

+Note: In the test_dataset folder, the alignment file used for testing is gzipped so please use **gunzip sample.bam.gz** prior to running TEfinder.
+      The expected test run result is available as sample_TEinsertions.bed for comparison.

 Example command to change fragment insert size to 500, set maximum TSD length to 30, create GTF output, and include all intermediate files:

 TEfinder -alignment sample.bam -fa reference.fa -gtf TEs.gtf -te List_of_TEs.txt -fis 500 -k 30 -out GTF -intermed yes